chauvinSimon/hmm_for_autonomous_driving/README.md

 Viterbi = best path [Max of (weighting with transition) and finally emission]
 	- interested in the best sequence
 	- max over q of P(q|obs, hmm)
+	- The Viterbi algorithm only finds the single most likely path, and its corresponding probability
-	- if the best path ending in qt=sj, goes via qt-1=si, then it should coincide with best path ending in qt-1=si Initialisation, iteration, termination
+	- if the best path ending in qt=sj, goes via qt-1=si, then it should coincide with best path ending in qt-1=si
+	- We can indeed use either algorithm for training the model, but the Baum-Welch algorithm computes **exact state occupancies** whereas the Viterbi algorithm only computes an approximation.
+	- Because it is much faster than Baum-Welch, it is often used to quickly get the model parameters to approximately the most likely values, before “fine tuning” them with Baum-Welch.
+Initialisation, iteration, termination
 Goal: maximise P(Observation given HMM)
 	- resolution of max: dP/dModel = 0